Canada, US and allies talk aid for Haiti at virtual meeting

 Moïse’s killing complicated an already fragile political situation in Haiti.

-He had been ruling by decree for more than a year after dissolving a majority of Parliament in January 2020 amid a delay in legislative elections.
+He had been ruling by decree for more than a year after dissolving a majority of Parliament in January 2020 amid a delay in legislative elections that have yet to be held, with only 10 senators currently in power.

 Opponents, meanwhile, claimed that Moïse’s own term should have ended in February 2021, while he insisted it should continue to Feb.
 7 this year — the fifth anniversary of his inauguration, which had been delayed by controversy over his election.

-Shortly before his death, Moïse had tapped current interim Prime Minister Ariel Henry for the post and many observers think that Henry’s term should end on Feb.
-7 as well., though he is not expected to step aside on that date.
+Some worry Haiti’s instability will deepen in early February when the term of the slain president expires.
+Shortly before his death, Moïse had tapped Henry to serve as prime minister and many observers think that Henry’s term should end on Feb.
+7 as well, though he is not expected to step aside on that date.

+An official that attended the meeting said there was no discussion about possible foreign intervention or about the confidence that ministers might have in Henry’s ability to govern.

 Many parts of Haitian civil society are calling for accords that would allow for a consensual leadership of the country while it waits to renew its institutions through elections — though various factions differ on what the accord should contain.